kingaling/pydf2json/README.rst

 To Do
 -----

-1. Nothing pending at the moment.
+1. Malware index
+    - Need to work on the malware index described on line 100 of pydf2json.py